iag-geo/geomesa-tools/aws_emr_installer/readme.md

 # GeoMesa on EMR, S3, Spark & Python
 A simplified way to get GeoMesa running on AWS Elastic Map Reduce.

-Contains install scripts and a Python script for loading & querying [GDELT](https://www.gdeltproject.org/) data in S3 using Spark.
+Contains install scripts and a Python script for loading, converting & querying [GDELT](https://www.gdeltproject.org/) data in S3 using GeoMesa on Spark.

 ### Why EMR?
 EMR takes a lot of the work out of of launching a cluster with Hadoop, Hive and Spark

-The platform is setup to use S3 buckets as data stores.
+The platform is setup to use S3 as your data store.

 ### Why Spark & S3?
 Spark enables access to your data through the simplicity of SQL; as well as programmatic access using Python and Scala.

 HDFS can be faster than S3, however it's more costly and less resilient.
-S3 also removes the need for an additional data store like Accumulo and HBase
+S3 also removes the need for an additional data store like Accumulo or HBase

 ### Why Python instead of Scala?

 Python is easier to code & deploy and has a massive variety of modules to help you build your data & analytics platform.

 ### The Stack
-This guide will deploy GeoMesa using the following stack
+The code and this guide will deploy GeoMesa with the following stack

 - EMRFS using AWS S3
 - Hadoop with YARN & Hive